yiyi75/EmotionTracker/README.md

 4. To start the Emotion Tracker app locally, run the following command: npm start

-Emotion Visualization
+### Emotion Visualization

-The core functionality of Emotion Tracker is implemented in the EmotionVisualization component.
+The core functionality of Emotion Tracker is implemented in the EmotionVisualization.js component (under src folder).
 This component handles the tracking and visualization of emotions, including updating Firebase data.

 Here is a brief overview of how it works: